microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/DEV-GUIDE.md

 - Keep `OAuth` support; Azure DevOps Bitbucket OAuth connections use that scheme name.
 - Keep OAuth token parameter fallback order: `AccessToken`, `token`, then `access_token`.
 - Keep parameter lookup case-insensitive; existing tests cover this for token and username/password auth.
-- `retireusernamepswd=true` disables `UsernamePassword` at runtime and tells users to move to OAuth2 or token authentication.
+- `retireusernamepswd=true` disables `UsernamePassword` at runtime.
+User-facing guidance should recommend OAuth or Email and API Token. `OAuth2` is only a compatibility alias for custom endpoint payloads.
 - Do not log raw tokens, passwords, or clone URLs containing credentials.

 ---